sudheer313/11-note_taker/README.md

 ## Your Task

-Your assignment is to modify starter code to create an application called Note Taker that can be used to write and save notes.
-This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+This application is used to write and save note.
+This application use Express.js use as back end and also it retrives data from JSON file(db file).
+Using GET POST and DELETE request we can post data through Insomnia and also can retrive data through this.

-The application’s front end has already been created.
-It's your job to build the back end, connect the two, and then deploy the entire application to Heroku.
+The entire application is deployed in HEROKU.

 ## User Story